ncayllahua/GigisPizzaHOL/fn_pizza_discount_campaign_pool.md

         </repository>
     </repositories>
  ```
 In the dependencies section you will describe your classes dependencies.
 In this pom.xml you have to put all jdbc dependencies and driver connection to the ATP: ojdbc8 for **version 19.3.0.0**.
-Take into account than maven repo dependency ```com.oracle.ojdbc``` is **o**jdbc and not jdbc.
+Take into account that maven repo dependency ```com.oracle.ojdbc``` is **o**jdbc and not jdbc.

 ```xml
      <dependencies>